djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 \lambda=C^{-1}c_0.
 $$

-They do **not** have to sum to 1.
+They do not have to sum to 1.

 ### Why is there no sum-to-one constraint?

-Because the known mean is already inserted explicitly:
+Because the known mean is included explicitly:

 $$
 m